TIME = BRAIN

-Since March 2011, our physicians have performed over 900 telemedicine consultations and the network projects to exceed 1,000 consultations by the end of 2013.
-The Rush TeleStroke Network is pleased to report that 29.30 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
-To put this in perspective, the overall national tPA administration rate is 3.12 percent, according to Michael Mullen, MD, University of Pennsylvania, analysis on the National Inpatient Sample (Joint Commission Primary Stroke Center Certification Increases rt-PA Treatment, 2012).
+Since March 2011, our physicians have performed over 1,000 telemedicine consultations and the network projects to exceed 1,500 consultations by the end of 2014.
+The Rush TeleStroke Network is pleased to report that 30.1 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
+To put this in perspective, the overall national tPA administration rate is 3.4-5.2 percent, (Recombinant Tissue-Type Plasminogen Activator Use for Ischemic Stroke in the United States, Adeoye et al, Stroke, July 2011).

 Goals of Rush TeleStroke Network:

 - Ensure patients receive rapid, evidence based treatment in the most appropriate location.